subramanian-vv/Blogzone/README.md

 ### Features:
 - User feed to view others' articles.
 - Articles page to view, edit or delete user-created articles.
-- Search feature to search for users.
+- Search feature to search for users and their articles.
 - Markdown cheat sheet to get familiar with the syntax.
 - Mobile responsive.